All-natural Puerto Rican tobacco

 Who says aging isn't a good thing?

-At Don Collins we believe that tobacco, like people, only get better with age.
-And that the ageing process of our tobacco is essential to becoming well seasoned and full of flavor!
+At Don Collins we believe that tobacco, like people, only gets better with age.
+And that the aging process of our tobacco is essential to becoming well seasoned and full of flavor!

 Once our leaves are cut they are deveined, inspected for quality, and sorted by size and texture.
 Then they are stored in wooden 'cigar cabinets' - a process known as air curing.
 Air curing is primarily reserved for cigar tobacco, and the slow aging is essential for producing good aroma and flavor because it keeps the natural essential oils in the leaves from evaporating compared to sun or fire curing methods.